 Although the majority of patients seek a nosejob to address cosmetic concerns, such as a big nose, crooked nose or wide nose as well as bumps on the bridge of the nose or bulbous tips, some do choose rhinoplasty for functional concerns.
 For example, a deviated septum or nostrils that are too narrow may make it difficult to breathe.

 This surgery is generally considered to be quite safe.
 However, you should be aware of the risks and complications that could be present.
 Some of the most common risks of any surgery include bleeding, bruising, swelling, infection and a reaction to the anesthesia.
-In general, risks and complications specific to nosejobs include the following:
+In general, risks and complications specific to rhinoplasty include the following:

 As with any cosmetic surgery, you should begin with a complete consultation with your plastic surgeon.
-Dr. Nicholas Jones, MD, FACS takes plenty of time with each patient to discuss the steps of the surgery as well as to go over risks in greater detail.
+Dr. Nicholas Jones, MD, FACS takes plenty of time with each Atlanta rhinoplasty patient to discuss the steps of the surgery as well as to go over risks in greater detail.
 He will also perform a physical assessment and go over your past medical and surgical history to ensure that you are a good candidate.
 You will have plenty of time to ask any questions.

 Once this step is complete, you may need to have additional testing prior to your surgery.
 For example, your surgeon may order certain blood tests, other laboratory work or imaging studies.
 It is important to go over your medications and supplements with your surgeon to determine whether they are safe to continue taking before surgery.

 Before your surgery begins, you will have general anesthesia so that you can rest quietly and comfortably.
 Once you are asleep, your surgeon will make the appropriate incisions based on the nosejob type you have discussed.
 He or she will then use specialized techniques to achieve your desired look.